 Choose Start frequency/voltage clockwise [3] to obtain the function described in parameter 130 Start frequency and 131 Voltage at start during start delay time.
-Regardless of the value assumed by the reference signal, the output frequency equals the setting in parameter 130 Start frequency cy and the output voltage will correspond to the setting in parameter 131 $Voltage\ at\ start$ .
+Regardless of the value assumed by the reference signal, the output frequency equals the setting in parameter 130 Start frequency and the output voltage will correspond to the setting in parameter 131 Voltage at start.

 This functionality is typically used in hoist applications.
-It is used in particular in applications in which a cone anchor motor is applied, where the direction of rotation is to start clockwise followed by the reference direction.
+In particular, it is used in applications in which a cone anchor motor is applied, where the direction of rotation is to start clockwise followed by the reference direction